 Stepping into Meditation and Community

-Our “Stepping into Meditation and Community” course offers an opportunity to support you in exploring these questions.
+Namchak is offering an opportunity to support you in exploring these questions through our “Stepping into Meditation and Community” course.
 This is an online, interactive, eight-week course that will guide you to the most present, compassionate, and connected aspects of yourself.
-Through inner exploration and engaging with community, you will learn accessible, time-tested Tibetan Buddhist practices that will allow you to awaken into deeper peace, joy, compassion and balance in three spheres of engagement in your life: personal, community, and the world.
+Through inner exploration and engaging with community in reflection and discussion, you will learn accessible, time-tested Tibetan Buddhist practices that will support you in awakening to deeper peace, joy, compassion and balance in three spheres of engagement in your life: personal, community, and the world.

 Who is This Course For?